Mohamedisaac/Negative-Thought-Tracker/README.md

 With **Negative Thought Tracker**, you’ll learn to separate realistic concerns from exaggerated fears, helping you build a healthier, more balanced mindset.
 Start tracking today and see how much of what you worry about actually happens!

----

-This description highlights the app’s purpose, functionality, and benefits while keeping the tone encouraging and supportive.
-It also explains the science behind the exercise to help users understand its value.